ubam/infrastructure/FAQ.md

 ### 4.16 How can I use an SD cards for extra storage?

+The internal memory of your Ubuntu Touch device can be expanded using a microSD card as long as your device has the hardware to support it.
+To begin using an SD card, simple insert it into your device until you hear a click which indicates its been inserted correctly.
+To remove the card, safely unmount the card using the External Drives app, then press in on the card to eject it.

 ### 4.17 Have you considered a hotfix release to fix (issue x)?